top of page

 Examples:

-Pronunciation is similar to how the letter “M” is pronounced in the words Mango, Mail, Magic.
+Pronunciation is similar to how the letter “B” is pronounced in the words Back, Banana, and Big.

 Examples: